 Councillor John Edwards, Chair of West Midlands Fire and Rescue Authority

 Thank you for visiting these pages about our strategic plan and our vision of ‘Making the West Midlands safer, stronger and healthier’.

 We hope you get a real insight into how our work delivers the priorities and outcomes set by the people of the West Midlands through their Fire Authority.

 Every day we are making a very real and positive difference – to people and families in our communities, to businesses and to visitors to the West Midlands.

 A lot of this relies on us working closely with a wide range of other agencies and organisations, including councils and the West Midlands Combined Authority (WMCA).

-Our staff play a major part in helping people live safer, healthier lives and supporting the West Midlands economy.
 They do it at a time of unprecedented change and significant financial challenges.